David Petrovsky: Early life

-Along with his studies he lectured (as a member of the Bund) in the cities of Belgium and France.
-Back in Russia he was actively engaged in party work.
-At the end of 1912, he was arrested in Odessa and sentenced to exile to Siberia which was then replaced with exile from Russia.
+Along with his studies, he lectured (as a member of the Bund) in the cities of Belgium and France.
+Back in Russia, he was actively engaged in party work.
+At the end of 1912, he was arrested in Odessa and sentenced to exile to Siberia which was then replaced by exile from Russia.

-Work in the US
+Work in the U.S.

 By agreement between the Central Committee of the Bund and the Jewish Socialist Federation (JSF) of the Socialist Party of America, in 1913 David Lipetz came to New York City to conduct work among the Jewish workers and to raise funds for the Bund.
 In America Lipetz worked and published as Max Goldfarb, and under this name he was elected to the Central Committee of the JSF.

 He was sent on a national speaking tour under the auspices of the JSF in early 1914.
 During the tour he addressed more than 15,000 in about 40 engagements according to the report of JSF Secretary Jacob Salutsky.
 In addition to his role as a functionary of the JSF, Goldfarb worked as labor editor of Abraham Cahan's Yiddish-language daily, Forverts (The Forward).

-In the summer 1917 after the bourgeois-democratic February revolution in Russia, he returned to Russia with a passport in the name of David Lipetz, on the way he stopped in Stockholm at the International Socialist Congress.
+In the summer 1917 after the bourgeois-democratic February Revolution in Russia, he returned to Russia with a passport in the name of David Lipetz, on the way he stopped in Stockholm at the International Socialist Congress.